cakephp/docs/en/appendices/3-3-migration-guide.rst

 ORM
 ===

+- Additional support has been added for mapping complex data types.
+This makes it easier to work with geo-spatial types, and data that cannot be represented by strings in SQL queries.
+See the :ref:`mapping-custom-datatypes-to-sql-expressions` for more information.
 - A new ``JsonType`` was added.
 This new type lets you use the native JSON types available in MySQL and Postgres.
 In other database providers the ``json`` type will map to ``TEXT`` columns.